mnolker/Criminal_Weather_Denver/README.md

 >>- Null Hypothesis: Weather does not effect non-traffic crime in Denver.

 Research questions to Answer:
->- Is there a coorelation between crime & weather?
+>- Is there a correlation between crime & weather?
 >>- What type of offenses will be used to analyze crime rates?
 >>- What weather conditions will be used to compare to offenses?

-Datasets to Be Used:
+Datasets Used:
 >- Violent Crime: https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-crime
 >>- Denver city crime from 1-1-2016 to 9-9-20.csv
 >>- filter for "Is Crime" = 1